RoyALeeST/pokedex/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+You can take a look at the DEMO on this url -> [Pokedex Showcase](https://rlst-pokedex.herokuapp.com/)

 ### Prerequisites
 Basic understanding of CSS and HTML, and good Javascript skills are a plus but not a must.